Lost Left Property Policy - University Owned Accommodation

 We may decline to accept delivery of parcels addressed to a student who has already left their accommodation.

 If we receive a parcel addressed to you after you have left, we will dispose of items that are obviously perishable or promotional.
-If we believe the item is suitable for storing, we will contact you via your university email account and ask you to confirm within 28 days whether you would like us to keep your parcel (for up to 12 weeks after our first contact) for collection when you return to Newcastle, or arrange for it to be collected sooner, or whether you would like us to dispose of it.
-If you do not reply within 28 days, we will open the item and dispose of it as we see fit, without liability to you.
-If you have not collected the item within 12 weeks of our first contact, it will be disposed of as we see fit, without liability to you.
+If we believe the item is suitable for storing, we will contact you via your university email account and ask you to confirm within 28 days if you would like us to keep your parcel (for up to 12 weeks after our first contact) for collection when you return to Newcastle, or arrange for it to be collected sooner, or if you would like us to dispose of it.
+If you do not reply within 28 days or have not collected the item within 12 weeks of our first contact we will open the item and dispose of it as we see fit, without liability to you.

 We will not use suppliers’ formal returns processes or arrange onward delivery.
 If we cannot return to sender and you do not arrange collection, the item will be disposed of as we see fit, without liability to you.
 You may still be liable to pay the supplier for items that we have disposed of under this policy.